IBSim/VirtualLab/docs/source/examples.rst

 When *Theta* is 0.5 the solution is inherently stable and is known as the the Crank-Nicolson method.

-The time-step size is smaller initially to capture the larger gradients present during the laser pulse at the start of the simulation.
+For this virtual experiment, the time-step size has been set to be smaller initially to capture the larger gradients present during the laser pulse at the start of the simulation.

 .. math::